Joey Barton: Queens Park Rangers

-On 26 August 2011, Barton moved to Queens Park Rangers, signing a four-year contract on a free transfer.
+On 26 August 2011, Barton moved to QPR, signing a four-year contract on a free transfer.
 He was handed the captain's armband by manager Neil Warnock on his debut with the club, which was a 0–0 draw with former club Newcastle.
 On 17 September, he scored his first goal for QPR during a 3–0 win against Wolverhampton Wanderers.
 Following his goal, Barton was involved in a physical confrontation with Wolves player Karl Henry.
-Barton and Henry had a previous physical confrontation in August 2010 when Barton was still at Newcastle.
+Barton and Henry had had a previous physical confrontation in August 2010 when Barton was still at Newcastle.
 Barton accused Henry of "trying to hurt people".
 Henry responded by calling Barton's behaviour "embarrassing".

 On 2 January 2012, Barton scored the opening goal in QPR's match against Norwich City, his second for the club.
 He was later given a straight red card after head-butting Norwich midfielder Bradley Johnson.
-With QPR down to ten men they went on to lose the match 2–1.
+With QPR down to 10 men they went on to lose the match 2–1.
 When Warnock was replaced as manager by Mark Hughes in January 2012, Hughes confirmed that Barton would remain captain.
 Barton's performance in QPR's 3–2 home victory against Liverpool saw him booed by QPR fans, who promptly cheered when he was substituted just after the hour mark.
 Barton admitted that his performance was "awful" and the "worst I've ever played in my career" but also criticised the QPR fans for not sticking with the team in their battle against relegation.
 Barton's third goal for the club came in a 3–0 victory at home to Swansea on 11 April 2011.